New France Festivals: Quebec Reinvents Its Past

 New France Festival

-The biggest historical gathering
+The largest historical gathering

 25 years of living history

-Five days of festivities
+Five days of celebration

 ✦ Shows